 With the new school year approaching and students and teachers across the country returning to the physical classroom, the ongoing use of technology will play an important role in a seamless back-to-school-transition.
 According to our recent State of Teaching and Learning in K-12 Education research study, 81% of educators believe that technology will become increasingly important in teaching and learning moving forward, with 67% agreeing that remote learning will impact everyday classroom practices in the future.
-As you prepare to head back to school, here are are six reasons use Canvas to drive in-person learning.
+As you prepare to head back to school, here are are five reasons to use Canvas to drive in-person learning.

 Build a foundation for digital learning

 With intuitive features and hundreds of integrations, using Canvas LMS as a centralized hub for learning means all online learning tools are connected in one location.
 Teachers can focus on instruction and students focus on learning the content, not the technology.
 Canvas provides the tools and space needed for teachers, students, and parents to stay connected while helping students of all ages build digital literacy that will benefit them throughout their lives.

 During the pandemic, investment in educational technology—both software and devices—was essential.
 Districts should capitalize on these investments by continuing the use of technology as a consistent foundation for all teaching and learning.
 Teachers can leverage and build upon the work they did to move their materials and instruction online.
 Districts may continue to offer hybrid or flex models, digital learning days, or fully remote options to students moving forward.